mkobuolys/flutter-design-patterns/assets/markdown/memento.md

 ![Memento Implementation Class Diagram](resource:assets/images/memento/memento_implementation.png)

-_ICommand_ is an abstract interface class which is used for the specific command:
+_ICommand_ defines a common interface for the specific command:

-- _execute()_ - an abstract method which executes the command;
+- _execute()_ - executes the command;
-- _undo()_ - an abstract method which undoes the command and returns the state to the previous snapshot of it.
+- _undo()_ - undoes the command and returns the state to the previous snapshot of it.

 _RandomisePropertiesCommand_ is a concrete command which implements the abstract class _ICommand_ and its methods.

 _CommandHistory_ is a simple class which stores a list of already executed commands (_commandList_) and provides methods to add a new command to the command history list (_add()_) and undo the last command from that list (_undo()_).

-_IMemento_ is an abstract interface class which is used for the specific memento class:
+_IMemento_ defines a common interface for the specific memento class:

-- _getState()_ - an abstract method which returns the snapshot of the internal originator's state.
+- _getState()_ - returns the snapshot of the internal originator's state.

 _Memento_ is a class that acts as a snapshot of the originator's internal state which is stored in the _state_ property and returned via the _getState()_ method.